 1. Mounting Your Phone

-According to the Australian Road Rules, you can use your phone as a dash cam if it is securely mounted.
+According to the Australian Road Rules, phones can be used as car dash cams if it is securely mounted.
 The mounting position must not obscure your view of the road.
 Each state has slightly different regulations on these:

 An adhesive mount or suction cup on the dashboard or windshield can be acceptable as long as it doesn't obstruct your view.